 Claiming a hobby as a business

 Do you love taking photos?
 It’s a wonderful hobby – and an expensive one.
 But unless you earn a reasonable profit from your picture-taking, you can’t write off your costs as business expenditures.
-And if you write off costs as business expenditures for a hobby that you’ve never reported profit on, the IRS may get suspicious.
+And if you write off costs as business expenditures for a hobby that you’ve never reported a profit on, the IRS may get suspicious.

 For the IRS to consider your hobby a legitimate business, you should report a net profit on your activities at least 3 out of every 5 years.